Competency-Based Education and Extended Transcripts: 1EdTech Consortium Enabling Better Digital Credentialing

 - The institution can include the competencies Olivia has mastered in a verified, digital, extended transcript.
 They can even include verified evidence of her learning, providing click-throughs from the transcript to examples of Olivia’s work.
 Olivia is very proud of her competency transcript, and she has shared it with her employer even before she’s finished with the program.
 The verified record of competencies and evidence of learning helped her get higher pay and more responsibility in her current job, and she’s already talking to HR at the hospital about what opportunities could be available for her when she finishes the program.

-Olivia’s success is, in many very tangible ways, supported by the definition and implementation of solutions developed through the IMS working groups.
+Olivia’s success is, in many very tangible ways, supported by the definition and implementation of solutions developed through the 1EdTech working groups.

 Collaborating into the Future: A Call to Action